MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyjob-getdisplayname.md

 ---
 title: IBackgroundCopyJob GetDisplayName method
 description: Retrieves the display name for the job.
-Typically, you use the display name to identify the job in a user interface. ms.assetid: 'E3D906E1-5D58-4BA8-A3AB-24BCDCD487F5'
+Typically, you use the display name to identify the job in a user interface. ms.assetid: E3D906E1-5D58-4BA8-A3AB-24BCDCD487F5
+keywords:
+- GetDisplayName method
+- GetDisplayName method, IBackgroundCopyJob interface
-keywords: ["GetDisplayName method", "GetDisplayName method, IBackgroundCopyJob interface", "IBackgroundCopyJob interface, GetDisplayName method"]
+- IBackgroundCopyJob interface, GetDisplayName method
 topic_type:
 - apiref
 api_name: